-This category is comprised of 4 employees in the classifications of Revenue Agent 1-3 and 1 employee as a computer Systems Specialist.
+a.
+This category is comprised of 22 employees in the classifications of Accounting Tech 2 and 3's, Human Resource Assistant and Information Systems Specialist 2.
 The Workplace Representation Report shows this category at parity for people of color.
 It is below parity for women and people with disabilities.
 There has been no change since last reporting period.
 DOJ will continue to work diligently to increase representation of woman and people with disabilities in this job category.